Franz Nicolay

-He has taught at University of California, Berkeley and is currently on faculty at Bard College and Columbia University's MFA fiction program.
+He has taught at University of California, Berkeley, and Columbia University's MFA fiction program, and is currently on faculty at Bard College.

 In 2012, Dying Scene named him the #1 accordionist in punk rock.

 Career

 Early career

 Nicolay grew up in Center Sandwich, New Hampshire, and graduated from New York University's music program.

 World/Inferno Friendship Society

 Nicolay joined the New York City anarcho-circus punk band the World/Inferno Friendship Society in late 2000.
 He recorded three full-length albums with the band and was a member of their longest continuous lineup 2000–2008.

 Anti-Social Music

 In 2001, Nicolay organized "An Afternoon of Anti-Social Chamber Music" at Columbia University, a program of new music from emerging New York-based composers.
 This concert led to the founding of Anti-Social Music, a non-profit new-music collective of composers and performers that presents concerts of premieres by emerging (primarily New York-based) composers.
-Since the first "Afternoon," the group has played over 75 shows, premiered 123 new works by 28 composers, and seen over 110 performers have played or recorded with them.
-Nicolay's compositions appear on their CDs "Greatest Hits…LIVE(ish)" and "Sings The Great American Songbook".
+Since the first "Afternoon," the group has played over 75 shows, premiered 123 new works by 28 composers, and seen over 110 performers play or record with them.
+Nicolay's compositions appear on their CDs Greatest Hits…LIVE(ish) and Sings The Great American Songbook.